dany-fedorov/caught-object-report-json/README.md

 ## 4. [Metadata fields](https://github.com/dany-fedorov/caught-object-report-json/blob/main/examples/example-4-metadata-fields.ts)

 Use `metadataFields` option to control what metadata to add to report.
+There is a similar option `childrenMetadataFields` that controls metadata fields for children reports.
+By default metadata is not set for children reports.

 <sub>(Run with `npm run ts-file ./examples/example-4-metadata-fields.ts`)</sub>